FlaAI/hugo/content/authors/admin/_index.md

 highlight_name: true
 ---

-Currently, I am a full-time research assistant at [Applied Security, Trust And Privacy Lab for Enterprise](https://www.astaple.com/), [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/) under the supervision of [Prof. Haibo Hu](https://haibohu.org/).
-During the last three years, I also worked as a part-time research assistant at [Shanghai Key Laboratory of Trustworthy Computing](https://tclab.ecnu.edu.cn/) under the supervision of [Prof. Dehui Du](https://scholar.google.com/citations?user=9WHLtvoAAAAJ&hl=en&oi=ao).
+I am currently an MPhil student in AI at HKUST(GZ) under the supervision of [Prof. Li Liu](https://liliu-avril.github.io/).
+Previously, I once worked as a full-time RA at [Applied Security, Trust And Privacy Lab for Enterprise](https://www.astaple.com/), [PolyU](https://www.polyu.edu.hk/) under the supervision of [Prof. Haibo Hu](https://haibohu.org/), and also as a part-time RA at [Shanghai Key Laboratory of Trustworthy Computing](https://tclab.ecnu.edu.cn/) under the supervision of [Prof. Dehui Du](https://scholar.google.com/citations?user=9WHLtvoAAAAJ&hl=en&oi=ao).
+I got my MSc CS degree at HKU and BEng SE degree at ECNU.
 {style="text-align: justify;"}